awsles/CloudRoles/README.md

 # CloudRoles
+One of the challenges with user role and policy management is that the number of definitions can grow and become unwieldly.
+Sometimes, the *Principle of Least Privilege* is treated more like a law when it shouldn't be.

-This respository contains the role / policy definitions for AWS and Azure along with associated tools.
+This respository contains role and policy definitions for AWS and Azure which balances privileges with manageability -- without sacrificing risk.

-**NOTE:** The roles defined in this repository have not been updated to reflect new cloud services which may be available.
+**NOTE:** The roles and policies defined in this repository should be carefully reviewed to meet your specific business and security needs before you deploy them into your environment.

 # Standard Roles
 User roles (used for cloud interactive login) shall have standardized role definitions (naming and permissions) across